lizmat/articles/5to6-classes.md

     Point->new( x => 42 );               # 'y' missing
     Point->new( x => "foo", y => 666 );  # 'x' is not an integer

 In Perl 6 however, all of that is built-in.
-The `is required` attribute trait indicates that an attribute *must* be specified.
-And specifying a type (in this case `Int`) will automatically throw a type check exception if the provided value is not of the right type.
+The "`is required`" attribute trait indicates that an attribute *must* be specified.
+And specifying a type (in this case "`Int`") will automatically throw a type check exception if the provided value is not of an acceptable type.

     # Perl 6
     class Point {